kent-map/kent/projects/inspirational-women-writers/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://upload.wikimedia.org/wikipedia/commons/8/87/Baroness_Emma_Orczy_by_Bassano.jpg)

-Known for driving her horses and wagonette wildly around the lanes of Thanet, Baroness Orczy, the author of the _Scarlet Pimpernel_ stories lived at Monkton and later Bearsted.
+Baroness Orczy, the author of the _Scarlet Pimpernel_ stories lived at Monkton and later Bearsted.
+She described Thanet as ‘not a beautiful part of England.
+It is flat; there are no hills, few trees, only big fields and wide spaces with the tang and smell of the sea all around.’

 ## Mary L. Pendered